 A December 2020 survey of nursing homes1 found that 65 percent were operating at a loss and another 25 percent were operating on a zero to three percent margin.
 Similarly, a survey2 found that 50 percent of assisted living facilities were operating at a loss, with 13 percent operating at zero to three percent profitability.
 The post-pandemic recovery will help (reducing overtime for example) but seems unlikely to fully restore their prior financial results.
 Therefore, facility prices may have to increase, and a significant number of facilities might close.
 A reduction in the number of facilities would improve the profitability of the remaining facilities but it might also reduce the pressure for competitive pricing.

 Home care hourly costs are likely to increase for several reasons.
 Significantly increased demand will raise the cost of limited supply.
-Additional costs for protective equipment, testing and training could also contribute to higher prices.
+Additional costs are for protective equipment similar to masks with a particle filter on them to prevent contagion, or of course, testing and training which could also contribute to higher prices.
 Other independent factors could also lead to higher prices, such as continuing consolidation and a higher minimum wage.

 The ultimate impact of the pandemic won’t be known for a long-time, but it seems likely that there will be direct and indirect impacts.
 So far, the LTCI industry has weathered the pandemic well, keeping a focus on taking care of its claimants.
 That story deserves to be told.